-In the wake of the Parkland shooting, students all over the United States are rising up to say #NeverAgain.
+In the wake of the Parkland shooting in February 2018, students all over the United States have risen up to say #NeverAgain.
 From the March For Our Lives to national walkouts, students are leading the way in the movement to demand that Congress stand up to the gun lobby and protect their constituents’ lives.

 Thoughts and prayers are not enough - as the shooting at Santa Fe High School on May 18, 2018 demonstrates, the epidemic of mass shootings will only be alleviated if legislators take action.
 Gun violence is an issue that affects us all.
 Indivisible marches in solidarity with the students, and follows their lead in this movement.

-But it is unacceptable that our elected officials aren’t doing more to stop gun violence like the Parkland shooting.
+But it is unacceptable that our elected officials aren’t doing more to stop gun violence like the Parkland or Santa Fe shootings.
 Like so many other issues, policymakers need to feel the pressure in order to take action.
 At the federal, state and local level, Indivisibles can have an impact in preventing gun violence.
 Here’s what you can do.

 - Tell the U.S. Congress to Reject the NRA’s Wish List

 - Advocate for Common Sense Gun Laws in your State